-When Plus interviewed the original Queer Eye cast member Jai Rodriguez last year, the star of stage and screen was shocked to learn of the Centers for Disease Control and Prevention’s prediction that one in every four gay or bi Latino men will become positive in their lifetime, if 2016 rates continued unabated.
+When Plus interviewed the original Queer Eye cast member Jai Rodriguez in 2017, the star of stage and screen was shocked to learn of the Centers for Disease Control and Prevention’s prediction that one in every four gay or bi Latino men will become positive in their lifetime, if 2016 rates continued unabated.

 “That shook me to my core,” Rodriguez said at the time.
 The HIV-negative Latino actor has long been involved in HIV causes, mainly through his Broadway connections, and said he “thought I really knew my stuff.”
 But, like many gay and bi Latinos, he wasn’t initially aware that transmission rates were reaching such pervasive levels in his own community.